 GENERAL TRAILERING NOTES: A seven-wire trailering harness is standard on 1500 Series models.
 Where available, the Heavy-Duty Trailering Equipment Package (Z82) provides a trailer hitch platform and a seven-pin sealed connector at the rear bumper.
-WEIGHT-DISTRIBUTING HITCH NOTES: Trailer tongue weight should be 10-15 percent of total loaded trailer weight.
-For 1500 Series models, trailer tongue weight should be up to 1,000 lbs.
-The addition of trailer tongue weight must not cause vehicle to exceed Rear Gross Axle Weight Rating (RGAWR) or Gross Vehicle Weight Rating (GVWR).
-1500 SERIES MODEL NOTES: To achieve a trailer weight rating greater than 5,000 lbs., models must be equipped with an available optional suspension: Handling/Trailering (Z85) or Off-Road (Z71).
+To achieve a trailer weight rating greater than 5,000 lbs., models must be equipped with an available optional suspension: Handling/Trailering (Z85) or Off-Road (Z71).
 For automatic transmission models, an additional transmission oil cooler (KNP) is available.